tmigisha/ECE230L_Lab10/README.md

 ## Lab Questions

 ###  Why can we not just use structural Verilog to implement latches?
-* Because it will result to an error when synthesizing because of a combinatorial loop.
+* Because it will result to an error when synthesizing due to a combinatorial loop.

 ### What is the meaning of always @(*) in a sensitivity block?
-*
+* It is used to infinitely run the contents within it based on the parameters within the parentheses.

 ### What importance is memory to digital circuits?
+* It is so that the output can persist even when the input aren't in the circuit anymore.